utshomax/postman-docs/src/pages/docs/sending-requests/responses.md

 ### SSL verification errors

 If SSL verification is enabled and verification fails, the response area displays an error message.
-Select the link to open the console and view more information about the error.
+Select the link to open the Console and view more information about the error.

 <img alt="Verification error" src="https://assets.postman.com/postman-docs/v10/response-error-disable-ssl-v10-18.jpg" width="414px"/>